-Senate Dems remove D.C. marijuana, abortion riders in spending plan, but hurdles remain
+Senate Democrats remove D.C. marijuana, abortion riders in spending plan, but hurdles remain

 Although voters approved a D.C. law to legalize the possession of marijuana in 2014, the budget rider written by Rep. Andy Harris (R-Md.) has prevented D.C. from commercializing the drug and has been added into every appropriations bill since then; Congress has oversight over all D.C. laws.

-That has created a pot paradox in which it’s fine to possess it but not to buy it or sell it — in turn allowing grey-market sellers to continue proliferating while preventing D.C. from benefiting from the tax revenue boost that comes with regulating recreational sales.
+That has created a pot paradox in which it’s fine to possess it but not to buy it or sell it — in turn allowing gray-market sellers to continue proliferating while preventing D.C. from benefiting from the tax revenue boost that comes with regulating recreational sales.

 D.C.
 Council Chairman Phil Mendelson (D) called the situation “illogical.”
 Mendelson said the District’s inability to regulate marijuana sales has led to an influx of illegal sales and cannabis pop-up shops, which take away business from licensed medical dispensaries.